 We are always looking for individuals who are enthusiastic, innovative thinkers, and who enjoy team-oriented research, to join our group.
-Please email email@example.com with your CV and a brief statement of your research focus and interest in joining the Innovation Center for Biomedical Informatics.
-See all of our current opportunities below.

 The Georgetown University Innovation Center for Biomedical Informatics (ICBI) is a multi-disciplinary, academic hub for innovative research in the field of data science.
 Established in Spring 2012, our vision is to enable a more individualized approach to healthcare.
 Our mission is to enhance clinical and translational research at Georgetown, through collaborative research partnerships involving biomedical data analysis.
 This includes educating the next generation of biomedical scientists and physicians, for whom informatics is becoming a routine part of research and healthcare delivery.

 We seek a computational scientist to join our vibrant multi-disciplinary team in Dr. Madhavan’s lab to continue to expand our computational expertise in the area of precision medicine.
 This is an exciting opportunity to become part of and grow into a faculty position within a world-renowned medical center with expertise in biomedical informatics, health data science, clinical oncology, molecular diagnostics and real world data analytics.